simplitech/blogsample-next-usecase/components/readme.md

 This folder contains React components that are used on other components or on [pages](../pages)

+Every relevant component must have a [Story](https://storybook.js.org/docs/react/get-started/whats-a-story) to facilitate tests and documentation, execute `yarn storybook` to visualize this documentation.

 Components that are used to create the main structure of the application are on [layout folder](../layouts)

-Every component must have also a [Story](https://storybook.js.org/docs/react/get-started/whats-a-story) to facilitate tests and documentation.

 Note:
 - Generic components should be on the root folders